jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-part-2-guide.md

   ```

 ## Berlin VM - not quite Cilium SRv6-TE
+On the Berlin VM we have our K8s pods which are connected to Cilium SRv6 L3VPN instances.
+However, Cilium doesn't currently support SRv6-TE.
+But as we saw with Rome, Linux does!
+So for now we'll use **srctl** to program a Berlin to Rome path, but we'll specify Linux as the platform.
+Hopefully by this time next year Cilium will support SRv6-TE and we'll add it to the list of *srctl* platforms.

 ### Berlin to Rome: Data Sovereignty Path

-In this use case we want to idenitfy a path originating from *`Berlin`* destined to *`Rome`* that avoids passing through France (perhaps there's a toll on the link).
-In this case we'll specify the dataSovereignty service in the *`berlin.yaml`* file, and specify the country code *`FRA`* which is to be avoided.

 The Data Sovereignty service enables the user or application to steer their traffic through a path or geography that is considered safe per a set of legal guidelines or other regulatory framework.
-In our case the *`DS`* service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
-The country to avoid is specified as a country code in the *`rome.json`* and *`amsterdam.json`* files.
-In our testing we've specified that traffic should avoid France (FRA) - no offense, its just the easiest path in our topology to demonstrate. *`xrd06`* is located in Paris, so all requests to the DS service should produce a shortest-path result that avoids *`xrd06`*.
+In our case the *`dataSovereignty`* service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
+The country to avoid is specified as a country code in the *srctl* yaml file.

+In our testing we've specified that traffic should avoid France (FRA) - no offense, its just the easiest path in our topology to demonstrate. *`xrd06`* is located in Paris, so all requests to the *`dataSovereignty`* service should produce a shortest-path result that avoids *`xrd06`*.
-The procedure for testing/running the Data Sovereignty Service is the same as the one we followed with Least Utilized and Low Latency Path.
-Data Sovereignty traffic should flow in the direction of **xrd07** -> **xrd04** -> **xrd05** -> **xrd01**.
-We'll skip running the Data Sovereignty service on Rome and will do so later on the Amsterdam VM.

-### Get All Paths
+## Get All Paths

 The Get All Paths Service will query the DB for all paths up to 6-hops in length between a pair of source and destination prefixes.